-Employee asserts that the Deciding Official did not consider Factor 3, which deals with Employee's past spotless disciplinary record, or Factor 4, which deals with Employee's three year favorable work record.
+Employee's past spotless disciplinary record, or Factor 4, which deals with Employee's past favorable work record.
 As for Factor 6, which looks at the consistency of the penalty with those imposed upon other employees for the same or similar offenses, Employee disputes Agency's claim that it employed the penalty of removal in similar circumstances.
-Employee asserts that she is aware of several other employees throughout the government of the District of Columbia who committed similar if not the exact same offenses but were not terminated.
-However, Employee did not proffer any evidence to support her contention.
+Employee asserts that she believes there are several other employees throughout the government of the District of Columbia who committed similar if not the exact same offenses but were not terminated.
+However, Employee did not proffer any evidence to support this contention.

-Employee also believes that the Deciding Official failed to consider Factor 10, which looks at the potential for the employee's rehabilitation, or Factor 12, which looks at the adequacy and effectiveness of alternative sanctions to deter such conduct in the future by the employee or others.
-Employee points out her remorse at her deed, and that she immediately took it upon herself to repay the amount she illegally received within days of receiving the 20-day advanced notice of proposed termination.
-She states that a lesser penalty would still have held her accountable for her conduct, but would have also been effective in assuring that neither she nor any other employee would commit a similar violation in the future.

-Employee concludes that because the Deciding Official failed to engaged in a "responsible balancing of the relevant factors, this Office should vacate or reduce the penalty."
+Employee also believes that the Deciding Official failed to consider Factor 10, which looks at the potential for the employee's rehabilitation, and Factor 12, which looks at the adequacy and effectiveness of alternative sanctions to deter such conduct in the future by the employee or others.
+Employee points out her remorse at her deed, and states that she has signed a payment plan.
+She argues that a lesser penalty would still have held her accountable for her conduct, but would have also been effective in assuring that neither she nor any other employee would commit a similar violation in the future.
+Employee concludes that because the Deciding Official failed to engage in a "responsible balancing of the relevant factors, this Office should vacate or reduce the penalty."
 D.C.
 Dept. of Public Works v.
 Colbert, 874 A.2d at 356.
 See Cantu v.
 Dep't of the Treasury, 88 M.S.P.R. at 256.

-Agency denies Employee's allegations by pointing out that Deciding Official, Agency Director Thomas Faust, reviewed the Hearing Officer's recommendation and sustained the removal after properly weighing the relevant Douglas factors.
-Agency insist that it was "within the range of reasonableness" for Agency's Director to weigh the pertinent factors and ultimately determine that Employee's action-fraudulently obtaining unemployment benefits-"raises significant questions about [her] judgment, integrity, dependability and credibility, which makes [her] a liability for the Agency," and that terminating her from her fiduciary position-Correctional Officer-was both appropriate and necessary.
+Agency denies Employee's allegations by pointing out that the Deciding Official reviewed the Hearing Officer's recommendation and sustained the removal after properly weighing the relevant Douglas factors.
+Agency insist that it was "within the range of reasonableness" for Agency's Director to weigh the pertinent factors and ultimately determine that Employee's action-fraudulently obtaining unemployment benefits-"raises significant questions about [her] judgment, integrity, dependability and credibility, which makes [her] a liability for the Agency," and that terminating her from her position was both appropriate and necessary.
 Agency concludes that given the seriousness of the offense and that Agency considered relevant Douglas factors, its decision to remove Employee was "neither arbitrary nor capricious and, therefore, should not be disturbed."
 See Stokes, 502 A.2d at 1010.

 The District of Columbia Court of Appeals has held that a D.C. government agency must demonstrate a reasoned assessment of the Douglas Factors when making a disciplinary determination.
 D.C.
 Dept. of Public Works v.
 Colbert, 874 A.2d 353 (D.C.
 2005).
 In Colbert, the Court of Appeals explained that "not all of these factors will be pertinent in every case," but the "[s]election of an appropriate penalty must involve a responsible balancing of the relevant factors . . ."
 Id. at 356.
 (Internal citations omitted).
 The Court explained that an agency must employ a responsible balancing of the Douglas factors at the onset of termination and in consideration of pre-termination protections.
 Colbert, 874 A.2d at 359.
 Where the agency failed to do so, the reviewing entity is free to rectify the error by directing an appropriate punishment, if any.
 Id. at 361.
 See also Cantu v.
 Dep't of the Treasury, 88 M.S.P.R.
-253, 256 (2001)(stating that "the Board [MSPB] will disturb an agency's chosen penalty only if it finds that the agency failed to weigh relevant factors . . . .").
+253, 256 (2001)(stating that "the Board [MSPB] will disturb an agency's chosen penalty only if it finds that the agency failed to weigh relevant factors . . .").